almachelouche/middleman/content/email/AU/Welcome/012/offer 03.md

 path='email_modules/cover/03'
 color='''white'''

 	copy='''<br /><br />But our job isn't done now that you're on the road.
-At Ford we like to look after our owners, so we provide our Service Guarantee for added peace-of-mind.<br /><br />You get State Auto Club Roadside Assistance and Membership¹ for up to 7 years from Autoclub participating dealers.
+At Ford we like to look after our owners, so we include these service offerings for added peace of mind.<br /><br />You get State Auto Club Roadside Assistance and Membership¹ for up to 7 years from Autoclub participating dealers.
 But the service doesn't stop there.
-Ford also has a Loan Car program², so we can keep you on the road whilst your car is being serviced.<br /><br />Best of all, you secured up to 5 years/100,000km warranty&#179;.
-Simply book an appointment with your local participating Ford Dealership by the date your Ford <%${user.CustomAttribute['Model']}%> <%${user.CustomAttribute['Series']}%> is due for a service, and the team will have the warranty noted in the system.'''
+Ford also has a Free Loan Car program², so we can keep you on the road whilst your car is being serviced.<br /><br />Your <%${user.CustomAttribute['Model']}%> <%${user.CustomAttribute['Series']}%> includes a complimentary extended warranty that covers your vehicle for 5 years or 100,000km – whichever comes first³.
+Simply follow your vehicle’s servicing requirements outlined in your owner’s literature to stay fully protected.
+For your convenience, this warranty information is registered in the Ford Service system.<br/><br/>Call us anytime on: 1300 80 10 80'''